NVIDIA-Merlin/models/examples/quick_start/scripts/ranking/README.md

                         Weights&Biases
 ```

+This requires sign-up for a free Weights&Biases account at https://wandb.ai/home "
+        "and providing an API key in the console.

 ### Outputs
 ```
   --output_path
-                        Output path for saving predictions.
+                        Folder to save training and logging assets.
   --save_trained_model_path
                         If provided, model is saved to this path after training.
   --predict             If enabled, the dataset provided in
-                        --eval_pathwill be used for prediction (instead
+                        --eval_path will be used for prediction (instead of evaluation).
-                        of evaluation).
 The prediction scores for the that dataset will be saved to
-                        --predict_output_path (or to --output_path),
+                        --predict_output_path,
                         according to the --predict_output_format choice.
   --predict_keep_cols
                         Comma-separated list of columns to keep in the